st156832/RAML-NeedleBench-Blog/_pages/about.md

 ### Evaluation of information Sparse Tasks

 Each tasks is evaluated on a exact match metric, where full points are awarded, if each required keyword is included in the provided answer.
-Individual Scores are then averaged across all varitions of content lenghts (C), needle positions (D) and task repetitions (R) with R = 10 for each configuration.
+Individual Scores are then averaged across all varitions of content lengths (C), needle positions (D) and task repetitions (R) with R = 10 for each configuration.
 The overall score for a model is calcualted by averaging the task score across all three task categories.

 <figure>
     <img src="{{site.baseurl}}/images/NB_sparse_eval.png"